 We wanted the space to feel a bit more current than the rest of the house but didn’t want it to feel like it belonged in a completely different house.
 Working with our designer, we chose transitional furniture and design accents.
 We had custom solid-core doors made to match the rest of the doors in the home.
 I also found antique glass doorknobs that were similar to the style in the rest of the home.
 We also chose to use a Carrera marble threshold for the bathroom which was the material used for all of the other bathroom thresholds.

-For the layout, we decided to reduce the size of the wet bar and add a half bath (I’ll share more about these spaces in a future post).
+For the layout, we decided to reduce the size of the wet bar and add a half bath (you can read more about these spaces in a separate post).
 When building the new walls, we were sure to expose the windows.
-We decided to place the tv between the now exposed windows and place a bar table behind the couch for additional seating.
-We also reclaimed a portion of the unfinished basement to use as a craft room by adding a few walls and a new door (I also plan to write about this space in a future post).
+We decided to place the tv between the now exposed windows at the far end of the room and placed a bar table behind the couch for additional seating.
+We also reclaimed a portion of the unfinished basement to use as a craft room by adding a few walls and a new door (you can read more about that space here).
 Because there wasn’t room for a minifridge in the wet bar area, we installed it under the stairs in place of the odd closet there.
-We put down new carpet in the main space (the floor is not level so this was our best flooring option).
+We put down new carpet in the main space.
+This was our best flooring option because the floors were not level.
 Thankfully, we were able to put down tile in the craft room and bathroom spaces.

 We also added custom storage on either side of the tv wall under the windows.
 The built-ins offer a ton of storage as well as a place to hide away the cable box, Blu-ray player, and gaming systems.
 The contractors actually ran a channel through the wall from behind the tv into the cabinets so that all cables are hidden.
 There are even outlets in the cabinets.